erichli1/yourlifeinweeks/README.md

 P0

 - Support adding items when you sign in
+- Get more info from user (ex: hopes and dreams)

 ENG

 - Change onboarding stages to be state managed rather than timeout based
+- Add way to push elements to the "navbar" from child components

 QOL